Benchmarking Swarm Optimization Algorithms for Parameter Initialization in the Quantum Approximate Optimization Algorithm: Introduction

 \section{Introduction}

+The Max Cut problem is a fundamental combinatorial optimization task in which the vertices of a graph are partitioned into two disjoint sets such that the total weight of edges crossing the partition is maximized.
+The problem is NP hard and arises in a broad range of applications, including statistical physics, network science, and machine learning \cite{Karp1972}.
+Due to its computational complexity and practical relevance, Max Cut has become a standard benchmark for evaluating optimization algorithms.

+Classical approaches to Max Cut include exact methods such as branch and bound\cite{Land2010}, as well as heuristic techniques based on local search\cite{aarts2003local}.
+In addition, semidefinite programming relaxations, most notably the Goemans-Williamson algorithm \cite{GoemansWilliamson1995}, provide strong approximation guarantees and have demonstrated excellent empirical performance.
+Despite these advances, many classical methods incur significant computational overhead as the problem size increases, particularly for large and dense graphs.
+This limitation motivates the exploration of alternative computational paradigms.
+In this context, quantum algorithms have emerged as a promising direction, especially in the near term regime where hybrid quantum classical frameworks can be deployed on noisy intermediate scale quantum devices.

+One such approach is the Quantum Approximate Optimization Algorithm \cite{Farhi2014}, which is well suited for combinatorial optimization problems such as Max Cut.
+QAOA prepares candidate solutions using a parameterized quantum circuit defined by angles $\gamma$ and $\beta$, while a classical optimizer updates these parameters to improve solution quality \cite{Egger2021}.

-In recent years, quantum computing has emerged as a promising approach to solving complex optimization problems such as TSP (Traveling Salesman Problem) \cite{Laporte1992}, VRP (Vehicle Routing Problem) \cite{Commander2008}, and the Max-Cut problem \cite{Laporte2013}.
-We are currently in the NISQ (Noisy Intermediate Scale Quantum) era \cite{Preskill2018}, characterized by devices with limited numbers of qubits that are susceptible to noise and decoherence.
-These constraints have inspired the development of hybrid quantum-classical algorithms, which leverage the strengths of both paradigms.
-In such frameworks, quantum circuits handle computationally intensive tasks, while classical optimizers iteratively refine results \cite{McClean2016}.
+This framework is especially relevant in the current Noisy Intermediate Scale Quantum (NISQ) era \cite{Preskill2018}, where quantum devices are limited in size and affected by noise and decoherence.
+These constraints have driven the development of hybrid quantum classical methods that combine the strengths of both paradigms.
+In such approaches, quantum circuits perform state preparation and objective evaluation, while classical optimization routines iteratively refine the parameters \cite{McClean2016}.

-One such hybrid quantum-classical algorithm is QAOA \cite{Farhi2014}, which is particularly suited for tackling combinatorial optimization problems like the Max-Cut problem.
-Max-Cut problem is a NP-hard problem that involves partitioning a graph's vertices into two subsets to maximize the number of edges between them.
-QAOA operates by preparing candidate solutions on a quantum circuit using parameters $\gamma$ and $\beta$.
-A classical optimizer then adjusts these parameters to improve the solution quality \cite{Egger2021}.

-Finding optimal parameters for QAOA can be challenging due to issues like barren plateaus \cite{McClean2018} and local minima in the optimization landscape \cite{Wierichs2020}.
-To address these challenges, effective warm-start methods are crucial for ensuring that the algorithm begins its search near promising regions of the solution space.
+Optimizing the variational parameters of QAOA remains a challenging task due to the presence of barren plateaus \cite{McClean2018} and numerous local minima in the optimization landscape \cite{Wierichs2020}.
+These features can hinder convergence to global minima of the QAOA landscape and render the performance highly sensitive to the choice of the initialization.
+As a result, effective strategies for identifying promising regions of the parameter space are essential.